-Summary: A sustainability report allows you to make the sustainability performance of your university or college transparent.
-Learn below how you can go about writing one.
+A sustainability report allows you to make the sustainability performance of your university or college transparent.
+Below you can learn how you can go about writing one.

 What is a sustainability report and why does reporting matter?